-3.4.2 Specification
+3.5.2 Specification

-Note: The Radiologist is responsible for the protocol parameters, although they may choose to use a protocol provided by the vendor of the acquisition device.
+Note: The Radiologist is responsible for the protocol parameters, although they may choose to use a protocol provided by the vendor of the scanner.
 The Radiologist is also responsible for ensuring that the protocol has been validated, although the Physicist actor is responsible for performing the validation.
 The role of the Physicist actor may be played by an in-house medical physicist, a physics consultant or other staff (such as vendor service or specialists) qualified to perform the validations described.
+Protocol design should be done collaboratively between the physicist and the radiologist with the ultimate responsibility to the radiologist.
+Some parameters are system dependent and may require special attention from a physicist.